open-voice-interoperability/website/site/content/initiatives/_index.md

 image: /img/open-voice-network-ovon-voice-worthy-of-user-trust-initiatives.jpg
 ---

-The Open Voice Network is committed to four key Initiatives for the betterment of the voice industry: 1) Interoperability, 2) Privacy, 3) Security, and 4) Voice Registry System.
+The Open Voice Network is pursuing four key initiatives, all to make voice assistance worthy of user trust.
+These initiatives include 1) Interoperability, 2) Privacy, 3) Security, and 4) Voice Registry System.
 Learn more about each Initiative below, including core questions, meeting times, resources, and more.

 ## Interoperability Initiative